How Scholarships Work: A Complete Guide For Students

 You May Also Like:

-• National Merit Scholarship: This is a scholarship program that awards full ride scholarships to students who score high on the PSAT/NMSQT exam and meet other academic criteria.
-You can learn more about the National Merit Scholarship.
+• National Merit Scholarship – Awarded to students who score high on the PSAT/NMSQT and meet academic requirements.
+Some colleges offer full-ride scholarships to National Merit Finalists.

-• Jack Kent Cooke Foundation College Scholarship: This is a scholarship program that awards full ride scholarships to high-achieving students with financial need who plan to attend selective colleges and universities.
-You can learn more about the Jack Kent Cooke Foundation College Scholarship.
+• Jack Kent Cooke Foundation College Scholarship – Provides full-ride scholarships to exceptional students with financial need who plan to attend selective colleges.

 What are Merit-Based Scholarships?